-- Physical objects: passive, actual documents, agents, I/O devices, symbolic systems, control systems.
+- Physical objects: passive, actual documents, agents, I/O devices, information systems, control systems.

-- Symbolic representations of: physical objects, actual documents, roles, events, computations, actual processes.
+- Symbolic representations (aka surrogates) for: physical objects, documents, roles, events, business logic, processes’ states.

-- Events: changes to physical or symbolic objects, requests, signals, messages, changes to execution states.
+- Events: changes to physical or symbolic objects, requests, signals, messages, changes to processes’ states.

-- States of: physical or symbolic objects, dialog, protocols, computations, processes.
+- States of: physical or symbolic objects, interactions, devices, computations, processes.

 The same rationale is applied to connectors, stereotyped regarding the associated coupling constraints: